ibm-cloud-docs/hpc-ibm-spectrumlsf/integrate-openldap-tutorial.md

 ## Design considerations
 {: #design-considerations}

-Integrating OpenLDAP with {{site.data.keyword.spectrum_full_notm}} involves modifying the LSF configuration files and the OpenLDAP server configuration files.
+Integrating OpenLDAP with {{site.data.keyword.spectrum_full}} involves modifying the LSF configuration files and the OpenLDAP server configuration files.
 The design considerations for this integration include:

-1. {{site.data.keyword.spectrum_full_notm}} uses the Pluggable Authentication Module (PAM) framework for authentication.
+1. {{site.data.keyword.spectrum_full}} uses the Pluggable Authentication Module (PAM) framework for authentication.
 2. OpenLDAP uses a hierarchical naming structure that is called the Distinguished Name (DN) to identify entries in the directory.
 3. The OpenLDAP configuration file is located in `/etc/openldap/slapd.conf` or `/etc/openldap/slapd.d/`.
 5. The OpenLDAP server must be configured to use the LDAP protocol over a secure connection (LDAPS) for authentication.